oven-sh/bun/docs/runtime/typescript.md

   }
 ```

-## Compiler options
+This is the most important step, as it allows you to use Bun's built in APIs without seeing TypeScript errors in your IDE.

-Bun's runtime implements [modern ECMAScript features](https://github.com/sudheerj/ECMAScript-features), like bigint literals, nullish coalescing, dynamic imports, `import.meta`, `globalThis`, ES modules, top-level await, and more.
-To use these features without seeing TypeScript errors in your IDE, your `tsconfig.json` needs to be properly configured.
+Bun implements a range of [modern ECMAScript features](https://github.com/sudheerj/ECMAScript-features), like bigint literals, nullish coalescing, dynamic imports, `import.meta`, `globalThis`, ES modules, top-level await, and more.
+To use these features without seeing TypeScript errors in your IDE, set the following `compilerOptions`:

-These are the recommended `compilerOptions` for a Bun project.

-> The config below sets `moduleResolution` to `bundler` which requires TypeScript option is set to `"bundler"` to support [path mapping](#path-mapping).

 ```jsonc
 {